abbreviatedman/react-unit-01-intro-to-react/1b-props-state/02-props-lab/readme.md

 ## Creating the App Component

 8. Open **/src/App.js**.
 This file is an example component that create-react-app starts with.
 You can delete everything in this file.
-Then at the top of the file you can create the functional component by typing the shortcut `ffc` and press the **Tab** key.
-This will create the create the boiler plate code for a functional component.
-When the code appears start typing the class name `App`.
-It should fill in the for both the class name as well as in the default export command.
+Then at the top of the file you can import React and create a functional component named `App`.
+Don't forget to export it.

 9. Create a `<div>` inside of the `return()` statement.

 10. Add `className="App container-fluid"` into the `<div>` element.
 This will apply some CSS styles to it.